 What is the position?

-The policy funding ratio (the average funding ratio over the past 12 months) stood at 110.9% at the end of April 2021.
-The nominal funding ratio at the end of April 2021 was 118,4%.
-The mood in the financial markets remains optimistic and interest rates have increased worldwide.
-This has a positive effect on the funding ratio of the pension fund.
+The policy funding ratio (the average funding ratio over the past 12 months) stood at 115.6% at the end of September 2021.
+The nominal funding ratio at the end of September 2021 was 118.7%.

 How does this affect your pension?